cdlhub/Deployment/README.md

 * Create an image from your instance (Actions menu), and note the AMI to use in the deploy_SQL.py script.

-## 4. Linux Environment Setup
+## 4 Linux Environment Setup

 > **Prerequisite:** The windows SQL server running the Flamingo datastore  must be running and accessible.

 The following section will step though the deploy of an example oasis environment, see fig 1, and is equivalent to running [mid_system-init-ubuntu.sh](https://github.com/OasisLMF/deployment/blob/master/shell-scripts/mid_system-init-ubuntu.sh).
 ### 4.1 Install requirments
 This subsection is **specific to Ubuntu 16.04**.
-In order to adapt the deployment to another distribution you will need to install the the following:
+In order to adapt the deployment to another distribution you will need to install the following:
 * [docker-ce](https://docs.docker.com/install/)
 * [cifs-utils](https://github.com/Distrotech/cifs-utils)
 * [mssql-tools](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools)